 I think I may have a problem.
 I’m completely and totally obsessed with Fall ingredients.
-Pumpkin, squash, sage, pecans, cranberries, cinnamon, cardamom and anything “smoky”, but especially smoked paprika.
+Pumpkin, discount squash, generic sage, pecans, cranberries, cinnamon, cardamom and anything “smoky”, but especially smoked paprika.
 There’s just something about smoked paprika that brings out the pumpkness of pumpkin and the squashiness of squash.
 But I digress…

 I had planned on making a fall-flavored farro risotto, which I’ve made before and love, but it turns out I was too lazy to stand and stir for 30 minutes (I opted for sitting on the couch sipping coffee instead).
 And honestly, the stirring just wasn’t necessary this time since pureed butternut squash gives the farro that creamy risotto-like consistency.
 It also didn’t hurt that I toasted the farro in rendered pancetta fat.
 Everything’s better toasted in rendered pancetta fat.
 Everything.